 I’ve been here for a year now, and it has slowly dawned on me that the entire state of Nevada is the Carnival of Carnivals.
 Everyone who lives here is a carny!
 We’re all here to rip off the rubes.
-It doesn’t matter if you’re working a casino game, selling show tickets, food, gasoline, or t-shirts, we’re all one big family with one common goal: get the rubes’ money, or help someone else get it, and then get your cut.
+It doesn’t matter if you’re working a casino game, dancing in the Vegas strip clubs, selling show tickets, food, gasoline, or t-shirts, we’re all one big family with one common goal: get the rubes’ money, or help someone else get it, and then get your cut.

 Nevada has taken a lot of the hardship out of the carny life.
 We don’t have to pull up stakes every Monday and caravan to the next town.
 We’ve got the rubes coming to us!

 This whole state was once one big empty lot on the outskirts of America.
 So, we set up our tents here, and we’re not moving.
 Why should we?
 Vacant lots this size are hard to come by.
 This is not your standard carny operation of half a century ago.
 We can’t just fold up and fit the whole kit and caboodle into half a dozen panel trucks.
 That Mirage volcano just doesn’t break down and squeeze into a few cardboard boxes so easily.